-UCSF Medical Center provides Autopsy Service as a courtesy to UCSF doctors and the families of deceased UCSF patients.
+UCSF Medical Center performs autopsies as a courtesy to UCSF doctors and the families of deceased UCSF patients.
 An autopsy provides valuable medical information and often closure to a patient's family.
-Each year, our highly experienced pathologists perform approximately 180 autopsies covering a wide range of conditions.
-In each case, a precise diagnosis is made and the extent of disease, effect of treatment and cause of death documented.

-Autopsies are typically performed within a few hours of a patient's death.
-A complete autopsy involves dissection of organs from all body cavities—chest, abdomen and cranium.
-In some cases, however, a patient's family may restrict the examination of a certain area.
-Incisions are never made on the face, hands or any other part of the body that may be visible at a funeral, so there is no evidence of prior autopsy, even with an open casket.
-Immediately following the autopsy, the body cavities are closed with stitches, and the designated mortuary is notified.
+Autopsy incisions are never made on the face, hands or any other part of the body that might be visible at a funeral, so there's no evidence of the autopsy, even with an open casket.
+Immediately following the autopsy, the body cavities are closed with stitches, and we notify the designated mortuary.

-Preliminary autopsy diagnoses are available within two days of the procedure, and final autopsy reports are sent to the patient's referring doctor within one month.
+Autopsies are usually performed within one business day after we receive written consent.
+Pathologists send a final report of their findings to the patient's referring doctor within one month of the procedure.
 In most cases, the doctor discusses the final report with the family and interprets the autopsy findings.
-The legal next-of-kin is entitled to a copy of the final report.
+The legal next-of-kin can also request a copy of the final report from UCSF Medical Records.